**Eugene & Springfield Cancel Flock Contracts!!**

 back to top

-Does Flock / ALPR surveillance violate the 4th amendment?
+Does Flock surveillance violate the 4th amendment?

 Fourth Amendment, Constitution of the United States: